 git push origin main

-Next, connect the Github repository to your CircleCI account.
-Go to your CircleCI dashboard and select the Projects tab on the left panel.
-Click the Set Up Project button corresponding to the GitHub repository containing the code.
+Next, connect the GitHub repository to your CircleCI account.
+Go to your CircleCI dashboard and select the Organization Home tab on the left panel.
+Click the Create Project button corresponding to the GitHub repository that contains the code.

-• AZURE_SP is the username for your Azure Service Principal
+• AZURE_SP is the appId for your Azure Service Principal

 • AZURE_SP_PASSWORD is the password for your Azure Service Principal